data-edu/data-science-in-education/_book/16-teaching-data-science.md

 ### Anticipate issues (and sacrifice accuracy for clarity)

 Don't worry about being perfectly accurate early on, especially if doing so would lead to learners who are less interested in the topic you are teaching.
 For example, there are complicated issues at the heart of why data that is built-in to packages or to R (such as the iris dataset) appear in the environment after they are first used in an R session (see the section on "promises" in @wickham2019advr).
-Similarly, there are complicated issues that pertain to how functions are evaluated that can explain why it is important to provide the name of packages installed via `install.packages()` (whereas the names of arguments to othe functions, such as `dplyr::select()` do not need to be quoted).
+Similarly, there are complicated issues that pertain to how functions are evaluated that can explain why it is important to provide the name of packages installed via `install.packages()` (whereas the names of arguments to other functions, such as `dplyr::select()` do not need to be quoted).

-In these cases, wherein additional details may not be helpful to beginners, it can be valuable to important these questions (and the issues that are assocaited with them), but to have responses or answers that provide more clarity, rather than confusion.
+In these cases, wherein additional details may not be helpful to beginners, it can be valuable to important these questions (and the issues that are associated with them), but to have responses or answers that provide more clarity, rather than confusion.

 For example,